By Dr. Jeanne King, PhD.

 The Walls to My Well-Being

 During the inception of that career, I ended up getting pregnant with an obstetrician/gynecologist that I was dating shortly after I completed graduate school.
 He demanded that I abort the pregnancy unless I married him…as though it was his decision.
-The stress this caused me during this pregnancy was over the top, culminating in physical violence rearing its ugly head in my second trimester.
+The stress this caused me during this pregnancy was over the top, culminating in his physical violence rearing its ugly head in my second trimester.

 This man taught me more about intimate partner violence than one could ever learn in a text book or by counseling others professionally.
 Funny thing is I didn’t truly grasp the curriculum until I was in divorce court 10 years later when my attorney said, “You know, you are a battered woman?”